6-day mountaineering course July 16, 2023

 Our 6-day Mountaineering course will give you all the skills you need to climb all the classic winter mountain routes in New Zealand and overseas.
 Delivered by our highly skilled local guides, you will learn all the essential skills required to get out there and climb independently.
 From our base lodge, we have access to some of the best peaks and climbing terrain in Arthurs Pass National Park, including Mt Temple, Mt Phipps, and Mt Cassidy.
-A must-do course for all aspiring climbers.
+This a must-do course for all aspiring climbers.

-This is an intermediate level course.
+This is an intermediate-level course.
 Please get in contact with us before booking if you believe you have the prerequisite skills but haven’t attended any formal training.